Glass School

 What is Plexiglas®?

-Plexiglas® is one of several brand names for the acrylic plastic polymethyl methacrylate (PMMA).
-In everyday language, however, Plexiglas is mostly used (incorrectly) for plastic panes in general.
-Acrylic plastic is sensitive to acids, acetone and other solvents.
-Acrylic plastic can be distinguished from Hammerglass in that it cracks when bent or struck - unlike Hammerglass, which bends without cracking.
-Furthermore, Acrylic glass burns, while Hammerglass extinguishes itself when lit.
+Plexiglas® is one of several brand names for the acrylic plastic polymethyl methacrylate (PMMA).In everyday language, however, Plexiglas is (incorrectly) mostly used to refer to plastic sheets in general.
+Acrylic plastic is sensitive to acids, acetone, and other solvents.
+Acrylic plastic can be distinguished from Hammerglass in that it develops cracks when bent or struck – unlike Hammerglass, which bends without cracking.
+Furthermore, acrylic glass burns, while Hammerglass extinguishes itself after being ignited.

 What is safety glass?